StephMode/StephMode/readme.md

-Aspiring Web and Software Developer with 5+ years of experience in Project Management and Sales, including management of Software Projects and Technology Partnerships.
+Web and Software Developer in training with 5+ years of experience in Project Management and Sales.

-Currently taking part in Web Development Bootcamp at <a href="https://www.neuefische.de/">neue fische</a> and building my first live projects.
+Currently enrollend in a Web Development Bootcamp at <a href="https://www.neuefische.de/">neue fische</a> and building my first live projects using these

 ## Technologies & Skills